epfl-ada/ada-2024-project-adanonymous/DataStory.md

 ## Plot analysis

-You now look at the plot summaries of the movies.
-Surely after an event like this, plot summaries of movies have changed.
-But how ?
-You try then to compute interesting stuff.
+You decide to examine the plot summaries of movies, thinking that an event as significant as 9/11 must have influenced their content.
+But how exactly did it impact the plots ?
+You set out to compute some interesting statistics to explore this.

-You first try to look at the expected number of words before and after 9/11.
+First, you analyze the expected number of words before and after 9/11.
+To ensure meaningful results, you filter out words that appear too infrequently — those with an expected frequency of less than 0.001.
+After some extensive calculations, you identify the top thirty words with the largest ratios of occurrence:

-You filter out words that have an expected number of appearences less than 0.001, as they appear way too rarely.
-After some tedious computing, you obtain the first thirty biggest ratios :
+(First 30 plot)

-(first 30 plot)
+Mmmmh, these results don’t reveal much.
+You notice the word "shrek", which makes you chuckle.

-Mmmmh, we do not see any interesting words, except maybe "shrek"; it made you chuckle.
-You try then to to filter more aggressively and take out words that have an expected number of appearences less than 0.01.
-You obtain this now :
+You decide to refine your analysis further by filtering out words with an expected frequency lower than 0.01.
+The new results look like this:

-(second 30 plot)
+(Second 30 plot)

-You obtain more general words, altough some are still too specific, as "kim" or "patrick".
-You see the words "video", "web" and "phone" which makes a lot of sense, as these got more popular after the 2000's.
-You notice the word "terrorist" with a ratio of ~2, which means it appears twice more often in plot summaries than before.
+This time, you notice more general words, though some — like "Kim" or "Patrick" — remain too still too specific.
+More relevant terms like "video," "web," and "phone" stand out, reflecting their rise in popularity after the 2000s.
+Additionally, the word "terrorist" appears with a ratio of about 2, meaning it appears twice as often in plot summaries after 9/11.

-Okay, that was not very concluant.
-You try now to fit a scatter plot comparing the expected number of words before and after 9/11 with a linear regression.
+Although this provides some interesting insights, the findings are not particularly conclusive.
+You then decide to plot a scatter graph comparing the expected number of words before and after 9/11, along with a linear regression line.

-(scatter plot with regression)
+(Scatter plot with regression)

-The slope of the linear regression is ~1.14, suggesting that the expected number of a word tends to grow slighlty.
-This naively suggests that plot summaries got longer with time and should be ~1.14 longer in expectation, which makes sense but does not help us really here.
-We can however use this regression line to find interesting key words; you try to find the words that are the furthest from the regression line.
-This would allow for a more fair analysis for the biggest/smallest ratios, as it "normalizes" the fact that plot summaries got longer with time.
+The regression slope is approximately 1.14, suggesting that the expected frequency of words tends to increase slightly over time.
+This indicates that plot summaries have generally gotten longer, which makes sense but doesn’t provide much additional insight for this analysis.
+However, you can use this regression line to identify keywords that are furthest from it.
+This provides a more accurate comparison of the ratios, accounting for the general trend of increasing plot summary length over time.

 (plot furthest words)

-You again find words that are not related to our case at hand, except for the word "war".
+You find several words that are not directly related to the topic at hand, except for "war."

-Instead of looking over statistics of all words, you try to focus on movies with certain key words.
-As key words, "plane", "tower", "terrorism", "hijack" and "islam" come first in your mind.
-You try to look at the number of movies that contain these key words.
+Rather than analyzing all words, you decide to focus on movies featuring specific keywords.
+The terms "plane," "tower," "terrorism," "hijack," and "islam" comes first to mind.
+You then examine the number of movies containing these keywords.

-(plot of number of movies per key word)
+(Plot of number of movies per keyword zoomed)

-(plot of number of movies per key word zoomed)
+Strangely, the word "plane" drops in 2008.
+The data reveals that the words "terrorist" and "tower" became more frequent after 2002, showing an increase, though they drop in 2010.
+The term "terrorism" experiences a slight rise after 2001, followed by a decline in 2008.
+There’s also a peak in 2006 for "hijack," after which its frequency decreases.

-We can see that the word "terrorist" and "tower" were more frequent after 2002 and grow, but drops in 2010.
-The word "terrorism" slightly grows after 2001 but then drops in 2008.
-There is a peak for the word "hijack" in 2006 and then drops a bit.
+However, it seems more insightful to focus on specific time periods.
+You plot the number of movies before and after 9/11.

-Okay but it would make more sense to focus on time periods.
-You plot the years before and after 9/11.
+(Plot of percentage of movies before and after)

-(plot of percentage of movies before after)
+Interestingly, the term "plane" is used less frequently after 9/11 than before, despite the expectation that it would appear more often.
+It is surely not linked to 9/11 as we saw in the previous plot that it begins to drop in 2008.
+We see a slight drop for all key words except for "terrorism" and "islam".
+This plot being heavily influenced from the time after 2008, it may have been more insightful to have smaller time periods before and after 9/11.

-It is interesting to see that for the word "plane", it is less used after 9/11 than before, even though you would expect to have more.
+In conclusion, analyzing the plot summaries of movies before and after 9/11 reveals some notable shifts in terminology, but the results are not entirely conclusive.
+While the analysis provides some useful trends, a more refined approach with smaller time periods before and after 9/11 could yield deeper insights.

 {% include_relative assets/figures/9_11_key_words_occurence_14_18_24.html %}